-The BA program in art with a concentration in museum studies undergraduate program at ASU is one of the most rigorous in the U.S.
+The BA in art with a concentration in museum studies undergraduate program at ASU is one of the most rigorous in the U.S.

 The curriculum includes art history courses taught by faculty with diverse specialties.
 Museum professionals and arts administrators teach specialized classes in their areas of expertise.
 Internships enable students to work directly with working arts professionals in their field of interest.
 In addition to art history and museum studies courses, students also pursue a range of other courses, which can include in business, marketing, fundraising, international tourism and nonprofit management.